gmlaudone/gmlaudone.github.io/research.md

 My research focus is on the experimental characterisation and modelling of the void structure and fluid flow in porous materials.

 I am an experienced modeller and scientific programmer.
-I am the principal programmer of the void network simulation package, PoreXpert, and contribute to its continuous development.
+I am the principal programmer of the void network simulation package [PoreXpert](http://www.porexpert.com), and contribute to its continuous development.

 ### List of publications